JonnyPS/web-dev-environment/README.md

 The *dist* folder is used for publication only.

 ### Nunjucks
-Nunjucks templating language is used to import text from a JSON file as banner copy.
+Nunjucks templating language is used to import text from a JSON file as banner copy, without changing the HTML file.
-This way, you can have a different object for every format of banner, and import the relevent text over for each one.
-This allows for changes across the board by changing only the one JSON file.

 ### Gulp Watch